brown-band/website/pages/scripts/2024-2025/fall/dartmouth.md

 Watch now as the band fights ice with fire and plays "We'll Fire YOUR Flames."

-:sd[Band forms an icicle (penis) and plays Through the Fire and the Flames]
+:sd[Band forms an icicle and plays Through the Fire and the Flames]

 Whew!
 Glad that's over.
 All the excitement around here can really rock a fella–it's enough to give you a heart attack!
 This is what a college is supposed to look like, Ike?
 Well, we might have our differences, but Brown and Dartmouth do both love their Greens!